Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: Conclusion.

-In this paper we examined continuous time optimization problem in stochastic factor model assuming that the preference criterion is based on a modification of a monotone mean-variance functional introduced by Maccheroni et al. \cite{Maccheroni}.
-We solved the problem under general conditions and showed that the optimal strategy is consistent with a solution to classical mean-variance optimization problem with risk aversion coefficent dependent on stochastic factor.
-In addition, when there is no observable factor, then the solutions are exactly the same.
+We examined the continuous time portfolio optimization problem the stochastic factor model assuming that the preference criterion is the monotone mean-variance functional introduced by Maccheroni et al. \cite{Maccheroni}.
+We have solved the problem under general conditions and have proved that the the optimal mean-variance strategy is optimal also for the monotone criterion.
+This shows that continuous time mean-variance investor behaves like a monotone investor, even in economically important incomplete market models.
+It would be also interesting to check this property in other class of models, for example in jump-diffusion models.